 These days the majority of films aren’t actually films, in the traditional sense of the word.
-Less than a handful of titles are actually shot on celluloid.
-Most are shot digitally.
-And when they do get a theatrical release, they’re delivered to theatres, and projected digitally.
-All of the analogue processes that went into the making a film are gone, replaced by its digital equivalent.
-The only part left of films analogue past is a release into theatres.
+Only a handful of titles are actually shot on celluloid, most are shot digitally, and when they do get a theatrical release, they’re delivered to theatres on hard drives and projected digitally.
+All of the analogue processes that went into the making a film are gone, replaced by their digital equivalent.

 Steven Spielberg was recently at the forefront of a campaign to have The Academy of Motion Picture Arts and Sciences change their rules.
 The campaign wanted movies made for streaming services excluded from the Oscars.
 He argued they should be considered television movies and submitted to the Emmy Awards.
-The US Department of Justice warned The Academy, they could be breaking antitrust laws, if they exclude Netflix movies from their awards.
+The US Department of Justice warned The Academy, they could be breaking antitrust laws, if they exclude Netflix movies.
 I’m afraid Mr Spielberg is clinging to an anachronism.
 We have to accept that theatrical release does not a film make.

 Later this year Disney will launch its own streaming service.
 It will not only offer Disney’s entire back catalogue, but also the catalogues of Marvel, Star Wars, Fox, and National Geographic.
 That’s a huge premium catalogue to compete against.
 Disney will also, at some point, pull all of their content from Netflix.
 Netflix have responded by increasing production, and sourcing original content from around the world.
 That has to be good for independent producers.
-Our stories will get told, our films made, but only if we stop obsessing over theatrical release, and embrace Netflix.
+Our stories will get told, our films made, but only if we stop obsessing over theatrical release, and embrace streaming.

 Our idea of film is like the rest of our language, always evolving.
-These days I’d define a movie as a self-contained story.
-A plot with a beginning, a middle, and an end.
+These days I’d define a movie as a self-contained story, a plot with a beginning, a middle, and an end.
 How I watch it is less important.
 I’m not trying to deny the theatrical experience.
-There is something magical about sitting in a theatre.
-But it’s not the only way to watch a movie.
+There is something magical about sitting in a theatre, but it’s not the only way to watch a movie.